How to Find a Babysitter that You Love

 One of my favorite sitters of all time would walk in the door, happily greet everyone, grab my kids hands and ask if they wanted to run outside and play a game – I loved it!
 There was no standing at the door watching me leave and crying from the window, because they were already laughing and playing in the back lawn!
 And this spared me the “Mom Guilt” of wanting to have some fun or alone time.
 Plus, if I had her over to play with the kids so that I could get work done, she was fully capable of keeping their attention and distracting them so that I could focus on what I needed to do around the house.

-After the trial run, it was very clear to me who had the talent I was looking for.
+After the trial run, it was always very clear to me who had the talent I was looking for.
 I forgot to mention my dogs – I have 4 of them.
-So juggling 3 kids and 4 dogs is a hard task that not everyone is cut out for.
+Juggling 3 kids and 4 dogs is a hard task that not everyone is cut out for.
 So the chosen candidate really needed to be someone special that had a love for kids and animals!

-6.)
-Hire – From this process I often hired someone for a more scheduled role, and kept a few contacts that I could call for the occasional date night (having a list of more than one babysitter is wonderful).
+From this process I often hired someone for a more scheduled role, and kept a few contacts that I could call for the occasional date night (having a list of more than one babysitter is ideal).

 Once hired, I always scheduled their first babysitting job for just a couple of hours while my husband and I would go down the street to a nearby restaurant for dinner.
 From there I would slowly increase each babysitting job by a couple of hours until I felt they were comfortable handling longer shifts, or all day if needed.

-I am a planner.
-So I probably over-prepared to leave my kids – even if just for a couple of hours.
+As a planner, I probably over-prepared to leave my kids – even if just for a couple of hours.
 But my goal is always for my babysitters to be able to focus 100% of their attention on the children, and not have to waste time looking for things, preparing meals, or ever leave them trying to figure things out.
-And by knowing the sitter is fully prepared and capable of runny things at home, I am always able to enjoy my time away much more!
+And by knowing the sitter is fully prepared and capable of running things at home, I am always able to enjoy my time away much more!
 I never feel I have to race home either if my plans take longer than expected because I had planned ahead for practically anything.

 Now, what if I had been referred someone, or wanted to use someone I already knew?
 I would start with the in-person interview and then follow the rest of the steps.
 I can tell you a couple of stories where I trusted someone I knew without vetting their babysitting skills.
 Two different occasions ended up not as I had hoped.
-They were amazing people with great personalities and friendships, but I did not realize that they had almost no experience watching a baby.
+They were amazing people with great personalities, but I did not realize that they had almost zero experience watching a baby.
 Thankfully my kids survived.
 But it did make things a bit awkward.
-After these two mistakes, I developed my “system” and never deviated from that since.
+After these two mistakes, I developed my “system” and I have never deviated from that since.

 If you to are looking for some help with the kids outside of family members, here are a few other places/ways to try:

-- Create an account on Care.com or UrbanSitter.com (both offer a very different experience and expertise)
+- Create an account on Care.com, UrbanSitter.com, SitterCity.com, or check out others (each offer a very different experience and expertise, so do your research)